 Here you will learn how easy and effective smart goal setting can be.
 This method has been tried and tested over and over again and the results are clear.
-In certain types of situations, It works.
-Every time.Have you been setting smart goals already and felt the difference?
-You can share your encouraging story and/or victory here.
+When certain things are in place, It works.

-Here you will learn how to change your dreams to fit the SMART model (that is, specific, measurable, attainable, relevant, and timed).
-Doing this is proven to give you power, focus, vision, and motivation.
+Here you will learn how to change your goals to harness the potential of the SMART model (that is, specific, measurable, attainable, relevant, and timed).
+Doing this is proven to give you increased focus, motivation, and commitment.

 So let's go through each aspect one by one...